 Many projects require API tokens, SSH keys, or passwords.
 Private environment variables allow you to safely store secrets, even if your project is public.

-For more information, see the Environment Variables document.
+For more information, see the Set an environment variable document.

 Only build pull requests